 Also known as Blood Tongue, this little childhood trauma is made from pig’s blood, tongue, fat and sometimes oatmeal or breadcrumbs.
 (They probably throw a live piglet in there too, just to keep things cute.)
 The first time I tried Zungenwurst, I hacked it back…

 It was not the response I expected: Years ago when I still lived in Germany, I took a Canadian friend who was visiting me in Frankfurt to a restaurant highly regarded for its German cuisine.
 I was glad I had made a reservation, it was Sunday evening and the restaurant was packed.
 My Canadian friend, […]

 Please note this is a reblog from Spoonfuls of Germany, which is a great site and I do recommend you check it out.

-Anyway, today I will talk about tipping in restaurants and cafes.
-This is a matter which varies so much between countries, and can even cause offence if done wrongly.
-Continue reading
+Today I want to talk about tipping in restaurants and cafes.
+This is a matter which varies so much between countries, and can even cause offence if done wrong.
+Continue reading “Tipping Etiquette in Germany”

 On Saturday 20th July from 11am, the 2018 Zell Long Table (”Zeller Lange Tafel”) kicks off.